 MonkeyKing customers must register for a MonkeyKing account to make purchases on the platform.
-As at 30 June 2019, MonkeyKing has 11,600 active members (meaning, people that have registered and activated their MonkeyKing account) and has completed 9,666 transactions.
+As at October 2020, MonkeyKing has 8,129 active members (meaning, people that have registered and activated their MonkeyKing account) and has completed 15,143 transactions, which is an increase on the 9,666 transactions that had been completed at 30 June 2019.

-Currently MonkeyKing caters for between 10 to 200 daily active users.
+Currently MonkeyKing caters for between 700-1,000 daily active users.
 Approximately 48% of new members will make a transaction on the platform after creating an account.
-For the half year ending 30 June 2019, MonkeyKing has retained approximately 91% of its active members.
+As at October 2020, MonkeyKing has retained approximately 94% of its active members.